sp1r00000/visualisation/README.md

 [x] Test driven with Mocha/Chai
 [x] Redux state management
 [x] Deployed with zeit.co now
+[x] No server-side code.
+That said, it makes not a lot of sense to use Meteor without server side code.
+[ ] Filter results from contract
 [ ] Adjust to Melonport CI